catjsteam/catjs/README.md

         catcli --init example

-1. Test the application with CAT - build the test application and run CAT server
+1. Test the application with CAT - build the test application, run CAT server and with CAT runner open the browsers and any hooked Android devices

-        cd cat-project && catcli -bs
+        cd cat-project && catcli -bsr

     * -b stands for build
     * -s stands for running the web-server with the test application deployed
+    * -r stands for cat runner (default configured to run chrome, firefox browsers and any USB hooked Android devices)

 1. Open your favorite browser and go to: http://localhost:8089